Available at our El Cajon Campus

 This course provides an overview of current software packages used in the business environment.
 Students will learn to create, edit, print, and save effective documents using word processing software as well as the basics of creating a graphical slide show using presentation software.
 Instruction will include using software to create and edit spreadsheets with embedded charts and graphs.
 Real world application projects will test students’ skills in these applications

 This course presents a general overview of the history of the United States from pre-colonial times through the Reconstruction Era.
-It explores the cultural, political, geographical, economical, and technological changes that have shaped the United States as a nation.
+It explores the cultural, political, geographical, economic, and technological changes that have shaped the United States as a nation.
 Through a chronological study of major events, people, and turning points in U.S. history, this course also provides tools for the critical thinking skills needed to interpret historical methods, points of view, and the meanings of events in historical contexts.

 This course will teach the significance of object-oriented programming.
 Students will learn the keywords and constructs of the Java programming language and the steps required to create simple Java technology programs.

-This course explores the essential parts of a computer with focus on the motherboard, the CPU, the BIOS, and input and output systems.
+This course explores the essential parts of a computer with a focus on the motherboard, the CPU, the BIOS, and input and output systems.
 Students will learn assembly, updating, and troubleshooting of these components in laboratory projects.
 Mass data storage and printing systems will also be discussed.

 This course provides a closer examination of basic computer networking as well as network operation and the practical application of networks.
-Topics covered include: network structure and models, cabling, protocols, and remote connectivity.
+Topics covered include network structure and models, cabling, protocols, and remote connectivity.
 Students will also practice installing and administering a home and small business network.

 This course is an introduction to Linux operating systems and applications.
-Topics discussed are: open source software, Linux distributions, preparing for Linux, installing Linux, configuring Linux, live disks, Linux file systems, installing software, and security.
+Topics discussed are open source software, Linux distributions, preparing for Linux, installing Linux, configuring Linux, live disks, Linux file systems, installing software, and security.
 Students will learn to install Linux as a domain controller on a Windows network and as a standard (LAMP) server.

 This course will focus on internet fundamentals, web design, using hand-coded HTML, CSS, web editors (CMS), PHP, and MySQL.
 Emphasis is also placed on creating and managing databases using PHP and MySQL.

 The Basic Fiber Optics Installation Technology course is an introduction to fiber optics.
-It is designed to provide students with knowledge of the fundamentals of light wave technology, basic optical theory, optical fiber technology, components & connectors, the splicing process, fiber optics applications, optical signals, system performance measurements and proper fiber optic lab safety.
+It is designed to provide students with knowledge of the fundamentals of lightwave technology, basic optical theory, optical fiber technology, components & connectors, the splicing process, fiber optics applications, optical signals, system performance measurements, and proper fiber optic lab safety.

 Students in this course will learn why FTTx is being implemented today, including technical, marketing and financial justifications; the types of FTTx architectures being used, advantages, and disadvantages of each and types of components required; Technical details of specialized FTTx components like splitters and wavelength-division multiplexers and requirements for cables, connectors, splices and hardware; the design and installation requirements particular to FTTx; and the specialized safety requirements of FTTx.
-Hands on labs examine testing and troubleshooting FTTx links. .
+Hands-on labs examine testing and troubleshooting FTTx links.

 This course will focus on understanding the technology and processes involved in fiber, copper, and wireless in structured cabling, as well as the components and how they are used to build premises network cabling systems properly.
-Topics include: premises wiring; wiring installation practices; wireless; cabling for wireless. hands-on labs include: wiring (cable, punch downs, jacks, and plugs) and fiber optics (premises cabling, termination, and testing).
+Topics include premises wiring; wiring installation practices; wireless; cabling for wireless. hands-on labs include wiring (cable, punch downs, jacks, and plugs) and fiber optics (premises cabling, termination, and testing).

 This course offers an introduction to successful interviewing and resume development techniques.
 In addition, it provides information on effective networking and seeking out the appropriate job.
 Instruction is provided on correct workplace habits, professionalism, and maintaining a positive attitude.

 The Advanced Fiber Optics Module builds on concepts and theories learned in Basic Fiber Optics.
-It is designed to give students a closer look at cable types and splicing as well as intensive hands on learning with industry standard equipment.
-Also students will be introduced to function and use of an optical time domain reflectometer (OTDR) as used for fiber optics testing
+It is designed to give students a closer look at cable types and splicing as well as intensive hands-on learning with industry standard equipment.
+Also, students will be introduced to function and use of an optical time domain reflectometer (OTDR) as used for fiber optics testing

 This course is a continuation of Advanced Fiber Optics.
 Students will sharpen their fiber optics skills to become specialists in Fiber Optics Testing.
 Topics include: using power budgets to estimate loss when testing to verify results; modal effects on loss, using mode modifiers, standards requirements for mandrel wrap and source modal launch; using light source/power meter to make insertion loss tests, effects of launch cables, wavelength, 3 methods of setting “0 dB” reference; using OTDRs, using launch and/or receive cables, setting test parameters to get best results, bidirectional differences, ghosts, etc.; troubleshooting with VFL, source/PM, OTDR